Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight

+\if{ Interestingly, the KPZ equation---that describes interface growth---and AMB---that depicts nonequilibrium phase separation---show significant differences but important similarities as well.
+Indeed, the deterministic drifts of these dynamics have different irrotational components, hence leading to two different long term behaviors: while the AMB dymanics converges to a fix point, the KPZ dynamics undergoes unbounded growth.
+However, these deterministic drifts do share the same vorticity, a fact that is made visible through similar propagation of perturbations along gradients of the underlying field, as shown in Fig.~\ref{PropagWaves}\&\ref{PropagWavesKPZ}. }\fi

+We stress that the KPZ equation and AMB describe fundamentally different physics: the unbounded growth of a fluctuating interface and the nonequilibrium phase separation of a conserved field leading to a well defined stationary profile.
+These distinct long-term behaviors stem from the different irrotational component of their determinist drifts.
+Importantly, our analysis reveal that, on the contrary, these systems share the same vorticity.
+In turn, this leads to an unexpected similarity in the dynamics of fluctuations, as seen by comparing Figs.~\ref{PropagWaves}\&\ref{PropagWavesKPZ}.

-\textit{Discussion.} In this letter, we introduced a new operator --- the functional exterior derivative --- that generalizes the curl operator of vector analysis to (stochastic) field theories.
-It allows the characterization of the probability currents despite their high-dimensional nature and without requiring the knowledge of the stationary probability.
-In addition to allowing the measurement of the probability currents in the relevant finite-dimensional subspaces, this operator can be used to predict the manifestations of these abstract currents in the real, physical space.
-Furthermore, the functional exterior derivative offers a new, unambiguous, local criterion to characterize the departure from equilibrium of coarse-grained systems.
+\textit{Discussion.} In this Letter, we introduced a new formalism to characterize the infinite-dimensional probability currents of (stochastic) field theories without requiring the knowledge of their stationary probability.
+This allowed us to determine their low-dimensional measurable projections as well as to predict their manifestations in the real, physical space.
+Our formalism is based based on the generalization to functional spaces of the exterior derivative.
+The latter offers a new, local and unambiguous criterion to characterize the departure from equilibrium of coarse-grained systems.

-In the case of MIPS in AMB, we have shown that the real-space counterpart of the probability current corresponds, to leading order, to propagating modes that are constantly excited by the noise term in Eq.~\eqref{SPDE}.
-These modes are localized at the phase interfaces and propagate in the direction which is normal to those interfaces, advecting fluctuations from one phase to the other, depending on the sign of $2\lambda+\kappa'$.